How prepared are you for lodging your Australian tax return?

 - If you are currently having a dispute with the ATO.
 In this case you will want to keep your tax records for the year in question for five years following the resolution of the dispute.

-Starting in tax year 2004-2005, a determination was made that some records held by Australian taxpayers with simple tax affairs will only need to keep those for two years.
+Since the 2004-2005 tax year, a determination was made that some records held by Australian taxpayers with simple tax affairs will only need to keep those for two years.
 This includes:

 - A family agreement